 - a high consumption of alcohol

 Most people who have IPS don’t need medical treatment.
-Your healthcare provider may recommend that you modify your diet to stabilize blood sugar levels and balance levels of certain hormones, such as insulin.
+However, a healthcare professional may recommend that you modify your diet to stabilize blood sugar levels and balance levels of certain hormones, such as insulin.

 The following dietary changes may help:

-- Eat high-fiber foods, such as green vegetables, fruits, whole grains, and legumes.
+- eating high fiber foods, such as green vegetables, fruits, whole grains, and legumes

-- Eat several small meals throughout the day with no more than 3 hours between meals.
+- eating several small meals throughout the day with no more than 3 hours between meals

-- Eat foods that are high in healthy fats, such as avocados and olive oil.
+- eating foods that are high in healthy fats, such as avocados and olive oil

-- Avoid or limit foods and beverages that are high in sugars and refined carbohydrates.
+- avoiding or limiting foods and beverages that are high in added sugar and refined carbohydrates

-- If you drink alcohol, avoid using soft drinks, such as soda, as mixers.
+- avoiding using soft drinks, such as soda, as mixers in alcoholic beverages

-- Limit your intake of starchy foods, such as potatoes, white rice, and corn.
+- limiting your intake of starchy foods, such as potatoes, white rice, and corn

-If these dietary changes don’t provide relief, your healthcare provider might prescribe certain medications.
-Drugs known as alpha-glucosidase inhibitors might be particularly helpful.
-Healthcare providers typically use them to treat type 2 diabetes, might be particularly helpful for IPS.
+If these dietary changes don’t provide relief, a doctor might prescribe certain medications.
+Drugs known as alpha-glucosidase inhibitors, which are usually used to treat type 2 diabetes, might be particularly helpful for IPS.

 However, the data on efficacy, or effectiveness, of this medication in treating IPS is very sparse.

-If you frequently lack energy after eating but have healthy blood sugar levels, talk with your healthcare provider about your symptoms and medical history.
-Working with your healthcare provider can help them identify a potential cause.
+If you frequently lack energy after eating but have healthy blood sugar levels, talk with a doctor about your symptoms and medical history.
+Working with a healthcare professional can help them identify a potential cause.